 Identifies and examines alternative enterprise(s) for the business.
 This will include measuring the business performance past and present and assessing business goals.

 ABM 216 - Advanced Business Management IV (3)

-5 Lecture hours, 41.7 Co-op hours, 7.5 Private instruction hours Evaluates and assesses revisions to the business plan.
+Evaluates and assesses revisions to the business plan.
 This will include a process for periodic review with a focus on strengthening of management skills.

 ABM 217 - Advanced Business Management V (3)